bncodes19/datafun-05-sql/README.md

-## datafun-05-sql

-Python, SQL, and CSVs:
+# Python, SQL, and CSVs:
+These are the steps and overview of what this project accomplishes:
+- creates a SQLite database
+- establishes a connection
-This project establishes a SQLite database, creats a connection, creates two tables named car_brands and car_models.
+- creates two tables named car_brands and car_models (sql/create_tables.sql)
-Data is then inserted into these tables from CSV files.
+- Inserts data into these two tables from CSV files (data/car_brands.csv and data/car_models.csv)
-Insert, Delete, and Update statements are then ran from SQL files on the created tables.
+- Insert, delete, and update statements are then ran from SQL files on the created tables (sql/insert_records.sql, sql/delete_records.sql, sql/update_records.sql)
-Analysis queries are created to view the data.
+- Analysis queries are created to view the data
-Results are stored in 'query_results_pretty.txt'
+- Results are stored in 'query_results_pretty.txt'

 This project utilizes several Python packages.
 The list of required Python projects can be found in requirements.txt.